pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

 operations away from normal operator precedence.

 In Python we can use ``//`` to get integer division.
+In C++, we declare all data types.
-Similarly, when two integers are divided in C++, the integer portion of the quotient is returned and the fractional portion is removed.
+When two integers are divided in C++, the integer portion of the quotient is returned and the fractional portion is removed.
 To get the whole quotient, declaring one of the numbers as a float will convert the entire result into floating point.